deanishe/alfred-fixum/README.md

 Usage
 -----

 Before you use this workflow, make a backup of your workflows directory.
-To get to it, right-click on one in Alfred Preferences, choose **Open in Finder**, then navigate to the parent `workflows` directory.
+To get to it, right-click on a workflow in Alfred Preferences, choose **Open in Finder**, then navigate to the parent `workflows` directory.
 Drag a copy to your Desktop or run **Compress "workflows"** on it from the context menu.

 *__Don't__* immediately run **Fix Workflows**, but rather be sure to **View Log File** and use **Dry Run** a few times to check this workflow isn't going to overwrite something it shouldn't.